Optimal Provision of Regulation Service Reserves Under Dynamic Energy Service Preferences: Numerical Solution Algorithms

-The algorithm starts with an initial guess of the parameters, $\mathbf{r}=0$.
+\textbf{Else} go to \textbf{Step 2}. \makebox[\linewidth]{\rule{\columnwidth}{0.4pt}} The algorithm starts with an initial guess of the parameters, $\mathbf{r}=0$.
 Step 2 initializes the iteration count, parameters $\mathbf{r}_{0}$, and state variables $\{i_{0},y_{0},D_{0}\}$.
 Step 3 iteratively updates the value function for the fixed policy $u_{\mathbf{r_{old}}}$ using the PVI algorithm described above.
-Step 3 is repeated for at least a minimum number of iterations, $k\geq k_{\min}$, and stops when the chage in $\mathbf{r}$ meets a desired tolerance, $||\mathbf{r}_{k+1}-\mathbf{r}_{k}||_{2}<\epsilon$.
+Step 3 is repeated for at least a minimum number of iterations, $k\geq k_{\min}$, and stops when the chage in $\mathbf{r}$ meets a desired tolerance, $||\mathbf{r}_{k+1}-\mathbf{r}_{k}||_{2}<\bar{\epsilon}$.
 Steps 4 compares the value function parametrized by $\mathbf{r_{old}}$ and the updated \textbf{r} obtained by step 3.
-If the infinite norm of the vector is less than the threshold $\tau$, then the value function converges and the algorithm returns the optimal parameter $\mathbf{r^{\star}}=\mathbf{r}$.
+If the infinity norm of the vector is less than the threshold $\tau$, then the value function converges and the algorithm returns the optimal parameter $\mathbf{r^{\star}}=\mathbf{r}$.
 Else, it returns to step 2 for a new iteration.